mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 Knowledge representation using the Semantic Web and Linked Data involves the use of web standards and technologies to represent and interlink data on the internet in a structured, machine-readable format.

 We will start with a tutorial on Semantic Web data standards like RDF, RDFS, and OWL.
 As we saw in the setup examples in the last chapter we build Python clients using two approaches: using the Python libraries **SPARQLWrapper** and **rdflib**, and also by using general purpose Python libraries **requests** and **json**.
-We take a deeper dive into an example application Knowledge Graph Navigator.
+We take a deeper dive into an example applications Knowledge Graph Creator and Knowledge Graph Navigator.

 The scope of the Semantic Web is comprised of all public data sources on the Internet that follow specific standards like RDF.
 Knowledge Graphs may be large scale, as the graphs that drive Google’s and Facebook’s businesses, or they can be specific to an organization.
 Knowledge Graphs may be in customer-facing applications or part of internal engineering infrastructure.